Links and URLs

 GOV.UK Notify uses Markdown to format link text.

-To see formatting instructions while you’re editing a template:
+To see formatting instructions while you’re editing an email template:

 - Go to the Templates page.

-- Add a new template or choose an existing template and select Edit.
+- Add a new email template or choose an existing email template and select Edit.

 - Scroll down to see a guide to the available Markdown.